michaeldmuniz/startup/README.md

-# Your startup name here
+# ThriftConnect

 [My Notes](notes.md)

 A brief description of the application here.
-(Make sure you add something here)

 > [!NOTE]